Toilet Experts Want You To Know If You Think It’s Flushable, Chances Are It Isn’t

 — The New York Times (@nytimes) August 27, 2018

-Dental floss seems harmless, but is made of Teflon or nylon, making it surprisingly strong.
+Dental floss seems harmless but is made of Teflon or nylon, making it surprisingly strong.
 Rob Villée, executive director of the Plainfield Area Regional Sewerage Authority in Middlesex, N.J., explained to Time that floss can cause quite a mess.

 “It seems like, ‘Oh, it’s just a little string,’ but it tends to wrap things up.
 It’ll collect other things and make kind of a big wad of stuff.
 It’s incredibly strong.”

 Tampons are another item generally believed to be safe to flush, but in addition to causing clogs, the materials used both in the tampon itself and the string may not easily break down.
-Playtex now advises customers on its website to wrap used tampons in toilet paper and dispose of them in a waste basket or designated receptacle.
+Playtex now advises customers on its website to wrap used tampons in toilet paper and dispose of them in a wastebasket or designated receptacle.
 Condoms should never be flushed and always thrown into an appropriate bin after a single use.

 So-called flushable kitty litter can seem like a great idea for cat owners, saving on the need to bag the waste scooped from litter boxes.
 In reality, it’s another product that should never be flushed, no matter what the bag tells you.
 It has the capability of expanding 60,000 times its original size and can create a potentially pricey toilet disaster.

 But tissues and paper towels must be safe, right?
 They’re almost like toilet paper, just thicker.
 And cotton swabs are so tiny they seem to float right through the drain with ease.
 Despite how they flush, they do not break down as quickly as toilet paper, which generally dissolves within 1 to 4 minutes.
-Instead these items are treated with a chemical binder that keeps them from breaking apart and the extra time it takes for them to dissolve could put you in the market for an emergency plumber.
+Instead, these items are treated with a chemical binder that keeps them from breaking apart and the extra time it takes for them to dissolve could put you in the market for an emergency plumber.

 Sometimes we don’t have the time or ability to research if something is safe to flush or not.
 When there are questions, it’s best to throw the item in the wastebasket instead of flushing it.
 Keeping the toilet for human waste and toilet paper only can save a lot of time, money, and strain on the environment.